mdn/content/files/en-us/web/api/scheduling/isInputPending/index.md

 A boolean.

-The `navigator.scheduling.isInputPending` property returns a Boolean value, indicating whether there are pending input events or not.
+The `navigator.scheduling.isInputPending` method returns a Boolean value, indicating whether there are pending input events or not.
 It can have one of the following three possible values:

 - `true`: Indicates that there are input events pending in the event queue.